 5 Therefore you must put to death all that is earthly within you:2 sexual immorality, uncleanness, base passion, evil desire, and covetousness (which is idolatry).
 6 Because of these things, the wrath of God will come.
 7 And you yourselves once walked in them, when your lives were governed by them.3 8 But now you must put off all these as well: anger, wrath, malice, slander,4 and obscene talk out of your mouth.
 9 Do not lie to one another, for you have put off the old man, together with all his practices, 10 and have put on the new man, who is being renewed to true spiritual knowledge as he takes on5 the image of the One who created him.
 11 Here6 there is neither Greek nor Jew, circumcised nor uncircumcised, barbarian, Scythian, slave, or free, but Christ is all, and in all.

 12 Therefore, as the chosen ones of God, holy and beloved, put on a heart of compassion, kindness, humility, gentleness, and longsuffering.
 13 If there are any grievances among you,7 bear with one another and forgive one another: as the Lord also forgave you, so you also should forgive.
-14 And above all these things put on love, which is the perfect bond for making you into one.8 15 And let the peace of Christ rule in your hearts, to which also9 you were called in one body; and be thankful.
+14 And above all these things put on love, which is the perfect bond for uniting you as one.8 15 And let the peace of Christ rule in your hearts, to which also9 you were called in one body; and be thankful.
 16 Let the word of Christ dwell among you richly, in all wisdom10 teaching and admonishing one another with psalms11 and hymns and spiritual songs, singing with grace12 in your hearts to God.
 17 And whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through him.

 18 Wives, submit to your own husbands, as is proper in the Lord.
 19 Husbands, love your wives, and never let yourselves be embittered against them.13 20 Children, obey your parents in all things, for this is well pleasing to the Lord.
 21 Fathers, don’t press14 your children too hard, or they may lose heart.
 22 Slaves, obey your earthly masters15 in all things, not with mere eye-service, as men-pleasers, but with sincerity of heart, fearing God.
 23 And whatever you do, work at it heartily, as you would for the Lord, and not simply for men, 24 knowing that from the Lord you will receive the inheritance as your reward.16 It is the Lord Christ whom you serve!
 25 But he who does wrong will pay for the wrong he has done; and there is no partiality with God.
 4:1 As for you masters, treat your slaves justly and fairly, knowing that you too have a Master in heaven.